 - Peer pressure: If someone in your life who is close to you often drinks, you may want to join them.
 This can become a dangerous pattern.

 - Frequent alcohol consumption: When you drink too much, you increase your chances of developing alcohol disorders.
-When you drink more, you build a tolerance, and that means you will need more to feel the same effects.
+When you drink more, you build tolerance, and that means you will need more to feel the same effects.

-Known as being a dangerous form of drinking, binge drinking is a pattern where a male consumes five or more drinks within two hours, or a female has at least four drinks within two hours.
+Known as a dangerous form of drinking, binge drinking is a pattern where a male consumes five or more drinks within two hours, or a female has at least four drinks within two hours.
 Binge drinking is known to cause major health and safety risks.

 One drink is considered the following: